 The Working Environment Is Like Nothing You Have Seen Before

 The working environment at the time of alarm exposes firefighters to extreme levels of stress.
 High-stress incidents have been proven to decrease a person’s IQ by 50 percent in just a few minutes of acute exposure.
 This factor alone will immediately decrease your level of comprehension, production and services from an industry minimum (if you choose to train to a minimum standard) by 50 percent.
+So if 70% is acceptable on the drill yard, don't be surprised when Little Johnny produces 35% work at the bog show.

 The Training Schedule Is Often Replicated Over and Over

 Training officers who haven't been properly prepared or have been doing this for a long time need to continually seek professional development themselves.
-You see, if you have never seen what another fire department has been doing for training, or attending a national conference like FDIC, then the only thing you know is what you have seen in house.
+You see, if you have never seen what another fire department has been doing for training, or attended a national conference like FDIC-International, then the only thing you know is what you have seen in house.
 If that is the case, you will become a product of the environment you were raised in.
 This creates a huge shortcoming when we are required to prove our worth to the public.
 Lives are at stake and we may have never been exposed to the complexities associated with today’s fire ground emergency.
 Yes, training must start at the basic level, where we build a foundation of knowledge, skills, and abilities.
 But once that foundation has been laid, we must advance our knowledge base to include not only new training, technology or equipment, but we MUST focus on the student’s mental and physical learning environment as well.

 Are They Ready for Stress-Induced Tactics?